Table of Contents

 How you present your pricing can be more important than how low your price is.
 How you pitch your sale can be more important than how substantial your discount is.

 This guide covers 3 essential techniques for framing your pricing and 3 killer tips for framing your sales.
-These tips will help you drive more sales while still holding onto a strong profit margin.
+These tips will help you drive more sales while maintaining a strong profit margin.

 Tip 1: Tier Your Service